Ballistic transport for limit-periodic Schr\"odinger operators in one dimension: Appendix

 for a constant $\beta(R)=\beta$. \end{theorem}

-More precisely, Theorems \ref{thm:RadinSimon1} and \ref{thm:RadinSimon2} correspond to Theorems 2.1 and 2.2 of \cite{RadinSimon}, respectively.
-However, in that paper, the dependencies critical in our work are not recorded.
-We note also that those authors work in the more general setting of $H_0$ form bounded or $H_0$ operator bounded potentials with relative bound less than $1$, while we deal with bounded potentials; indeed the sequence of potentials in the proof of Theorem~\ref{thm:main} is uniformly bounded.
-The proof of Theorem~\ref{thm:RadinSimon1} amounts to a careful accounting of the constants in the proof of \cite{RadinSimon}[Theorem 2.1]; indeed, in our setting, we may take $a=0$ and $b=R$ in their proof.

-Instead, the proof of the statement analogous to Theorem~\ref{thm:RadinSimon2} in \cite{RadinSimon} is formal, and although the rigorous proof follows a similar technique to the one of their Theorem 2.1, we provide a rigorous version of the proof below for completeness.
+Theorem~\ref{thm:RadinSimon1} follows from taking $a=0$ and $b=R$ in the proof of \cite{RadinSimon}[Theorem 2.1].
+Instead, the proof of the statement corresponding to Theorem~\ref{thm:RadinSimon2} in \cite{RadinSimon} is formal.
+We provide a rigorous proof in our setting below for completeness.

 \begin{proof}[Proof of Theorem~\ref{thm:RadinSimon2}]

 Since we will reduce position estimates to momentum estimates, we begin by recording a pair of estimates of the latter type.
 For $\psi\in H^2(\R)$,